martinthomson/webpush-aggregate/draft-thomson-webpush-aggregate.md

 integrity protection, unless applications provide a mechanism within the message payload.
 Since the information is pushed to multiple recipients, these channels are unsuitable for confidential information.

+# IANA Considerations {#IANA}

+TODO: expand with details

+## Registration of Link Relation Type

+A link relation for the link aggregation resource is registered accordinging to the rules in {{RFC5988}}.

+## Registration of MIME Media Type

+A new MIME media type, "application/push-aggregation+json" is registered according to the rules in TODO.